Duhyadi/Olotillo-genetic-diversity/figure_3_PCA/readme.md

 **Last update:** October 2025.

-🧭 Overview
+## 🧭 Overview

 This directory contains the data, metadata, and scripts required to reproduce the Principal Component Analysis (PCA) presented in Figure 3 of the associated manuscript.
-The analysis focuses on population genetic structure inferred from genome-wide SNP data obtained from genotyping-by-sequencing (GBS) of Zea mays race Olotillo.
+The analysis focuses on population genetic structure inferred from genome-wide SNP data obtained from genotyping-by-sequencing (GBS) of *Zea mays* race *Olotillo*.

 The workflow integrates filtered SNP data in VCF format with laboratory and geographic metadata to generate PCA visualizations used for comparative population analyses.

-📁 Directory structure
+## 📁 Directory structure

 figure_3_PCA/
 │